Predicting Sorghum Success.

 If you encounter challenges or have questions, there are several resources to support you:

-• Ask Your Instructor: Your teacher is there to help clarify instructions and troubleshoot issues.
+• Ask Your Instructor: Your educator is there to help clarify instructions and troubleshoot issues.

 • Google It: Use search engines to look up terms or code that you find challenging.